Paouky/paouky-docs/docs/technical/introduction-to-mimblewimble/elliptic-curve-cryptography.md

 This is easy to compute.

-But, if everybody knows points **P** and **G**, can they find out what `k` is?
+But, if everybody knows points P and G, can they find out what `k` is?
 The answer is no; The difficulty of getting from one point to another is precisely the definition of the Elliptic curve discrete logarithm problem.

 !!! note "Secp256k1"
     The specific Elliptic curve that Grin employs is rust-secp256k1 (y^2^ = x^3^ + 7) using Schnorr signature scheme.